salaboy/salaboy/k8s-pros-cons/helm-vs-operators.md

 # Pros & Cons: Helm vs Operators

-A simple table with Pros and Cons of using Helm to install components or using specialized Operators.
+A couple of tables comparing Pros and Cons of using Helm or using specialized Operators to install components inside your Kubernetes Cluster.

 Using [Helm](http://helm.sh) Charts to install components